COUNTRY-HUMANS/COUNTRY-HUMANS/README.md

 # [ATABOOK](https://eveleen.atabook.org/)

-wth the profile view counter reset back to 1 wtf if this FUCKING dumpster code breaks ONE more time..😡😡😡idk what ill doooooo!!!!
+wth the profile view counter reset back to 1 wtf.... if this FUCKING dumpster code breaks ONE more time..😡😡😡idk what ill doooooo!!!!
 BEWARE!!!
 ThIS CAN LOOK WONKY ON MOBILE!!! i think it depends on device and browser i have no idea